 As co-founder of the Centre, Alistair has been involved in armed violence prevention and reduction since 2005.
-Prior to this, his work focused on refugees and responding to armed violence, as well as practising as a lawyer.
-Alistair has been CEO and held senior executive positions in a range of leading peace and violence organisations, including Act for Peace and the Institute for Economics and Peace.
-He has been Chairman of five organisations responding to armed violence, including the Asia-Pacific Centre for the Responsibility to Protect and The Border Consortium.
-Alistair has enabled and supported programs in over 20 high risk countries.
+He was CEO of Act for Peace and COO at the Institute for Economics and Peace, and served as Chairman of a dozen other organisations and committees working to reduce harm and injury including the Asia-Pacific Centre for the Responsibility to Protect and The Border Consortium.
+Alistair has enabled and supported assistance programmes in over 20 high risk countries.
+A former lawyer, he is an honorary lecturer at The University of Sydney

 Deepayan Basu Ray

 Deepayan has more than 15 years’ experience in arms control research, policy, legislation and international law, as well as in the fields of human security, aid effectiveness and sustainable development.
 Before joining the Centre, Deepayan worked as Coordinator of the Arms Trade Treaty ATT Monitor project at Control Arms, where he established and edited this influential annual report.
 As the Centre’s Asia Pacific Director, Deepayan helps governments to adopt and implement arms control instruments around the world, providing capacity building, analysis of current legislation and the support of civil society to reduce and prevent armed violence.